| |

 most powerful Guymelef (read: Mech) ever made.
 Guymelefs are the

 war machines of Gaea, and everyone seems to have one.
+That doesn't even manage to summarise half the story

 of Escaflowne, it fails to mention the huge number of relationships